|NO SIGNIFICANT CHANGE|

 According to DIA (2010) page 38: “A range of factors impact on voter turnout at local authority elections in New Zealand.
 The level of turnout at a particular election can be seen to reflect a combination of underlying factors and particular local issues relating to that election.
 Underlying factors are the ongoing institutional arrangements relating to local elections, the characteristics of the particular electorate in terms of such things as size and its urban/rural character, and also the vicissitudes of elector behaviour.”

 Because size of constituency is a key determinant of voter turnout, TA rates (or averages) cannot be meaningfully compared with regional council turnout rates.
-For this reason, the Waikato Progress Indicator (WPI) primary indicator and comparator have been selected as being the Waikato Regional Council election voter turnout level relative to national average voter turnout for all regional council elections.
-All other indicators (e.g. national TA voter turnout) are treated as secondary indicators.
+For this reason, and for consistency with the Wellington Region Genuine Progress Index, the Waikato Progress Indicator (WPI) primary indicator has been selected as being the average voter turnout in local council, DHB and regional council elections.

 Customised data request requirements: Generally nil, as the required statistics are regularly published through tables in the Department of Internal Affairs (DIA) Local Authority Election Statistics report.
 However, if WPI publication is within several months following an election and/or if the DIA report discontinues publication of the WPI-specific required data, then it should be possible to get a customised data extract directly from DIA.
 The WPI information to be sought is voter turnout for local council, DHB and regional council elections – Waikato region, Auckland, Wellington region, Bay of Plenty and total New Zealand regional councils’ average.
 Secondary data may also be useful in relation to territorial authority (TA) elections and also voter turnout for mayoral elections.